Alicewithrabbit/Mobile-Video-Restoration/Dataset/README.md

 Folder `eval` contains 12 degraded videos, which will be used to evaluate the performance of submissions.

-## Note: The valid frame numbers may varies from origial and degraded videos.
+## Note: The valid frame numbers may vary from original to degraded videos.

-In order to simulated cutting/truncating operations during transfering file over different platforms, the valid frame number may be different from original/degraded videos.
+In order to simulate cutting/truncating operations during transferring file over different platforms, the valid frame number may be different from original/degraded videos.

 During your training processing, please only follow valid frame numbers for each orig/dev pair.